dfinity/portal/docs/tutorials/developer-journey/level-0/06-intro-dfx.md

 └── webpack.config.js
 ```

-Of this directory, the following files and directories are notable:
+In this directory, the following files and directories are notable:

 - `README.md`: The default README file to be used for documenting your project.
 - `dfx.json`: The default configuration file used to set configurable options for your project.